Marble Adhesive

 - Sealing the marble?

 A common problem when using other adhesives for marble is they tend to bleed into the stone, as stone is a porous material.
-Instead of using these other adhesives, using Adiseal will avoid this problem.
+Instead of using these other adhesives, using Adiseal will avoid the need to seal the marble.

 - Apply the adhesive.

-Apply the marble adhesive to 1 surface and firmly push the items together.
+Apply the marble adhesive to 1 surface and firmly push both items together.

 - Hold marble in place.

-Temporary supports may be required if the items starts to slide down.
+Temporary supports may be required if the items starts to slide down or move away.
 Adiseal can take 24 to 48 hours to fully dry.
 It has high initial grab but for even more instant grab use the Hi-Grab product.

 - Remove excess.